HUMANITARIAN HAVENING

 and with individual students.

 The Majengo Children’s Home created this program and provided not only the Havening trainer but also coordination with all of the schools, assistance by the center counselor and nurse, Havening posters and questionnaires, and transportation.
-Majengo staff will be following up in a month with the schools to check on implementation.

 This was a highly successful program that promises to have lasting benefit to community school staff and students.
 It will now serve as a model for how to introduce Havening in different parts of the world.